earthcubearchitecture-project418/p418Vocabulary/README.md

 <a id="dataset-creator_contributor"></a>
 #### Describing a Dataset's Creators/Contributors

 People can be linked to datasets iusing three fields: author, creator, and contributor.
 Since  [schema:contributor](https://schema.org/contributor) is defined as a secondary author, and [schema:Creator](https://schema.org/creator) is defined as being synonymous with the [schema:author](https://schema.org/author) field, we recommend using the more expressive fields of creator and contribulds of creator and contributor.
 But using any of these fields are okay.
+Becuase there are more things that can be said about how and when a person contributed to a Dataset, we use the [schema:Role](https://schema.org/Role).
+You'll notice that the schema.org documentation does not state that the Role type is an expected data type of author, creator and contributor, but that is addressed in this [blog post introducing Role into schema.org](http://blog.schema.org/2014/06/introducing-role.html). *Thanks to [Stephen Richard](https://github.com/smrgeoinfo) for this contribution*

 ![Variables](html/voc/static/schema/diagrams/dataset-creator_contributor.png "Dataset - Creator/Contributor")